Scramjet: Before 2000

 The Bell X-1 attained supersonic flight in 1947 and, by the early 1960s, rapid progress toward faster aircraft suggested that operational aircraft would be flying at "hypersonic" speeds within a few years.
-Except for specialized rocket research vehicles like the North American X-15 and other rocket-powered spacecraft, aircraft top speeds have remained level, generally in the range of Mach 1 to Mach 3.
+Except for specialised rocket research vehicles like the North American X-15 and other rocket-powered spacecraft, aircraft top speeds have remained level, generally in the range of Mach 1 to Mach 3.

 During the US aerospaceplane program, between the 1950s and the mid 1960s, Alexander Kartveli and Antonio Ferri were proponents of the scramjet approach.

-In the 1950s and 1960s, a variety of experimental scramjet engines were built and ground tested in the US and the UK.
-Antonio Ferri successfully demonstrated a scramjet producing net thrust in November 1964, eventually producing 517 pounds-force (2.30 kN), about 80% of his goal.
+In the 1950s and 1960s a variety of experimental scramjet engines were built and ground tested in the US and the UK.
+In November 1964 Antonio Ferri successfully demonstrated a scramjet producing a net thrust of 517 pounds-force (2.30 kN), about 80% of his goal.
 In 1958, an analytical paper discussed the merits and disadvantages of supersonic combustion ramjets.
-In 1964, Frederick S. Billig and Gordon L. Dugger submitted a patent application for a supersonic combustion ramjet based on Billig's PhD thesis.
+In 1964 Frederick S. Billig and Gordon L. Dugger submitted a patent application for a supersonic combustion ramjet based on Billig's PhD thesis.
 This patent was issued in 1981 following the removal of an order of secrecy.

-In 1981, tests were made in Australia under the guidance of Professor Ray Stalker in the T3 ground test facility at ANU.
+In 1981 tests were made in Australia under the guidance of Professor Ray Stalker in the T3 ground test facility at ANU.

-The first successful flight test of a scramjet was performed as a joint effort with NASA, over the Soviet Union in 1991.
-It was an axisymmetric hydrogen-fueled dual-mode scramjet developed by Central Institute of Aviation Motors (CIAM), Moscow in the late 1970s, but modernized with a FeCrAl alloy on a converted SM-6 missile to achieve initial flight parameters of Mach 6.8, before the scramjet flew at Mach 5.5.
+The first successful flight test of a scramjet was performed as a joint effort with NASA over the Soviet Union in 1991.
+It was an axisymmetric hydrogen-fueled dual-mode scramjet developed by Central Institute of Aviation Motors (CIAM), Moscow, in the late 1970s, but modernized with a FeCrAl alloy on a converted SM-6 missile to achieve initial flight parameters of Mach 6.8, before the scramjet flew at Mach 5.5.
 The scramjet flight was flown captive-carry atop the SA-5 surface-to-air missile that included an experimental flight support unit known as the "Hypersonic Flying Laboratory" (HFL), "Kholod".

 Then, from 1992 to 1998, an additional six flight tests of the axisymmetric high-speed scramjet-demonstrator were conducted by CIAM together with France and then with NASA.
 Maximum flight speed greater than Mach 6.4 was achieved and scramjet operation during 77 seconds was demonstrated.
 These flight test series also provided insight into autonomous hypersonic flight controls.